efeergun/GloboSales_time_series/README.md

 1. Go to google collab
 2. Upload the Notebook named POC_time_series_transaction_prediction.ipynb from the repo
 3. Open the related Notebook and run first 2 cells
-4. Choose the 'ecommerce_data.csv' file once Notebook asks you after running the Second cell (insert image here.)
+4. Choose the 'ecommerce_data.csv' file once Notebook asks you after running the Second cell (the file is located inside of the Zip file.)
 5. Confirm both of the selections on the third cell (1 is for prediction of sales, 0 is for predicting the total amount of transactions)
 6. Run the rest of the cells.
 7. Prediction graph is displayed on the last cell as output.
 (The same graph can be used in the eStore portal.)